kresnasatya/dev.kresna.me/src/posts/browser-engine-with-swift-but-why.md

 > No no no. Please don't suggest me the WHATWG HTML Standard.
 It's too too too big. 😵‍💫

-Luckily I found it, the [Browser Engineering book](https://browser.engineering) - created by Pavel Panchekha and Chris Harrelson.
-This books covers the foundation how to make the web browser using Python.
+Luckily I found it!
+The [Browser Engineering book](https://browser.engineering) - created by Pavel Panchekha and Chris Harrelson.
+This books covers the foundation of how to make the web browser using Python.
 I have follow the chapter since October 2025 and using the Python as the authors suggest.
 I save it into a GitHub repository called [brownie](https://github.com/kresnasatya/brownie).
 Now, I'm in the last chapter and soon it will be finished. :)

 Before I mention the plan, I will give you three reason why I choose Swift as programming language to make a browser engine: